kazuho/draft-kazuho-httpbis-incremental-http/draft-kazuho-httpbis-streaming-requests.md

 Some applications are specifically designed to take advantage of this capability.

-For example, Server-Sent Events (SSE) uses a long-running HTTP response, where the server continually sends notifications as they become available.
+For example, Server-Sent Events {{SSE}} uses a long-running HTTP response, where the server continually sends notifications as they become available.

 In the case of Chunked Oblivious HTTP Messages